CDMayberry/Reflyn/README.md

                                             Identifier("TestBool")))))}))))))
 .NormalizeWhitespace()
 ```
 That's a lot of code!
 All for a namespace containing a simple class with two fields.
-It could be nested less by using variables but it'd still have to make a lot of calls for the different types, tokens, etc.
+Now it could be broken out into more pieces to reduce nesting and be a little cleaner to read, here's an [example](https://carlos.mendible.com/2017/03/02/create-a-class-with-net-core-and-roslyn/), but its still verbose and takes a bit of re-reading to understand.

 Now let's generate the same thing using Reflyn:
 ```csharp